0bubbles0/hi-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the command `$ npx create-react-app name-of-app --template typescript`.
 Then I renamed the git branch with `$ git branch -m main`.
+This project is deployed on <melodious-medovik-5a00f9.netlify.app/> via Netlify.

 ## Available Scripts